phiwen96/ph/README.md

 Documentation
 ===============
-The documentation for [Ph] is dependent on the the following languages:
+For building the documentation, we use the following languages:

 [Markdown]: https://www.markdownguide.org/basic-syntax/
 [dot]: https://graphviz.org/doc/info/lang.html